omelhoro/russyll-old/README.md

 Type into terminal the word you want to translate.
 Reads on standard input.
 Accepts Json-String or one word-lines

 The other option is the index.html file.
-You should run a server - no one is included, because I use Pythons SimpleHTTPServer.
+Ring and compojure are used as server.
 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Igor Fischer

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.